liatrio/opentelemetry-demo/docs/delivery.md

 Both sets of metrics are meant to be leveraged together, yet on their own, still provide engineers with valuable data.
-These metrics capture point-in-time data and are meant to be looked at overtime to determine trends of improvemenent.
+These metrics capture point-in-time data and are meant to be looked at overtime to determine trends of improvement.

 There is some setup required in order to get these metrics working.
 You will need:

 - A personal access token with access to GitHub
-- A repository setup to emit even logs from GitHub through a webhook based GitHub app
+- A repository setup to emit event logs from GitHub through a webhook based GitHub app
 - Some mechanism to forward webhook calls to your local machine, like ngrok

 We'll detail how to setup these things up exactly in a later section.

-**Table of Contents**
+## Table of Contents

 - [Delivery Demo](#delivery-demo)
     - [Architecture](#architecture)
     - [Pre-requisites](#pre-requisites)